vishaag/dialogflow-airtable-example/README.md

 ## Using it on Google Assistant

 1. In the right hand side of your Dialogflow agent page, you can find a a test area.
-Click on 'See how it works in Google Assistant'
+Click on ```See how it works in Google Assistant```
 This will open the google assistant console.
-2. Click on 'Talk to my app' in the chatbot simulator to start chatting with your Changi Attractions Bot.
+2. Click on ```Talk to my app``` in the chatbot simulator to start chatting with your Changi Attractions Bot.
 You can ask the following phrases :
 ```
 attractions near me